Memento (film): Critical response

 Not all critics were impressed with the film's structure.
 Marjorie Baumgarten wrote, "In forward progression, the narrative would garner little interest, thus making the reverse storytelling a filmmaker's conceit."
 Sean Burns of the Philadelphia Weekly commented that "For all its formal wizardry, Memento is ultimately an ice-cold feat of intellectual gamesmanship.
 Once the visceral thrill of the puzzle structure begins to wear off, there's nothing left to hang onto.
 The film itself fades like one of Leonard's temporary memories."
 While Roger Ebert gave the film a favorable three out of four stars, he did not think it warranted multiple viewings.
 After watching Memento twice, he concluded that "Greater understanding helped on the plot level, but didn't enrich the viewing experience.
 Confusion is the state we are intended to be in."
 Jonathan Rosenbaum disliked the film, and commented in his review of Eternal Sunshine of the Spotless Mind that Memento is a "gimmicky and unpoetic counterfeit" of Alain Resnais's 1968 film Je t'aime, je t'aime.

 In 2005, the Writers Guild of America ranked the screenplay #100 on its list of 101 Greatest Screenplays ever written.
 In 2012, the Motion Picture Editors Guild listed the film as the fourteenth best-edited film of all time based on a survey of its membership.
 Memento was considered "culturally, historically or aesthetically significant" by the US Library of Congress and was selected for preservation in the National Film Registry in 2017, the first narrative feature of the 2000s to be honored.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 10th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).